 Now, because you are entrusting your money and possible winnings to other people, it is only natural to want to trust these people.
 The syndicate can be set up with anyone—be it your colleagues, friends, family, and neighbors.
 You can also join online lottery syndicates, but we recommend that you only use reliable lottery syndicates, like the ones that we have reviewed.

-You also can set up your own syndicate.
-In order to do this, you will need to have a group of people who are willing to do this with you, but who also trust you.
+You also can set up your syndicate.
+To do this, you will need to have a group of people who are willing to do this with you, but who also trust you.
 This is especially important if you are allowing people who do not know you participate in the syndicate.

-In all facets of life, earning trust isn’t always the easiest things to do.
-When it comes to people and their money, it is even more difficult to earn someone’s trust.
+In all facets of life, gaining trust isn’t always the most natural things to do.
+When it comes to people and their money, it is even more challenging to earn someone’s trust.
 Fortunately, it is possible to earn the trust of others, just by following these simple tips:

 - Do not Negate a Promise – What this means is that no matter how small or insignificant a promise may seem (like you say you do collections every Tuesday at 4, but you come late to the meeting place), others may place greater importance than you realize.
 You don’t know if someone has to pick up their kids at 4:30, and by you being late is an inconvenience for them.

 - Tell the Truth – No matter what the situation is, you always want to tell the truth.
 If members of your syndicate find out you lied about something, even if it has nothing to do with the group, you run the risk of losing the trust of others.
 After all, if you cannot tell the truth about one thing, how do you expect people to believe you about lottery related matters?

 - Don’t Bullshit – Most people have a keen ear when it comes to bullshitters.
 If you want people to trust you and participate in the syndicate with you, you have to be honest and maybe even blunt.